tony520/Open-Relation-Extraction/README.md

 # Open-Relation-Extraction
-Supervised BiLSTM-CRF model for Open Relation Extraction
+This is the code repository for project - Open Relation Extraction.

 Table of Contents
 =================